 Do you avoid visiting the dentist due to fear or dental anxiety?
 Is your oral health suffering due to a lack of routine dental care?

 Thompson Advanced Dentistry is home to a dedicated and caring team of dental professionals trained and experienced in dental sedation.
-We help you receive the dental care you need or desire in a relaxed, caring environment where you feel heard and respected.
+We help you receive the general dental services you need or desire in a relaxed, caring environment where you feel heard and respected.

 Sedation dentistry can be the solution for anxious and fearful patients and anyone facing an invasive or complex dental procedure to address concerns or cosmetic goals.
 Dr. Thompson works with patients individually to recommend the appropriate type of dental sedation when necessary, ensuring your comfort and safety in our Greeley dentist office.